ManimCommunity/manim/docs/source/installation/jupyter.rst

 It is also possible to install Manim in a
 `Google Colaboratory <https://colab.research.google.com/>`__ environment.
-In contrast to Binder, where we can customize and prepare the environment for you (such that Manim is already installed and ready to be used), you will have to take care of that yourself in Google Colab.
+In contrast to Binder, where you can customize and prepare the environment beforehand (such that Manim is already installed and ready to be used), you will have to take care of that every time you start a new notebook in Google Colab.
 Fortunately, this is not particularly difficult.

 After creating a new notebook, paste the following code block in a cell,